 d.
 DIVIDENDS AND DISTRIBUTIONS: Fund distributions resulting from either net investment income or realized net capital gains, if any, will normally be declared and paid at least annually as described in the Fund's prospectus.
 Distributions to Investors are recorded on the ex-dividend date.
 Distributions are determined in accordance with federal income tax regulations, which may differ from net investment income and net realized capital gains for financial statement purposes (U.S. GAAP).
 Differences may be permanent or temporary.
 Permanent differences, including book tax differences relating to Investors' distributions, are reclassified among capital accounts in the financial statements to reflect their tax character.
-Temporary differences arise when certain items of income, expense and gain or loss are recognized in different periods for financial statement and tax purposes; these differences will reverse at some time in the future.
-For the tax year ended September 30, 2022, the Fund did not have any permanent differences requiring reclassification among capital accounts.
-The Fund had temporary differences relating to qualified late year ordinary loss deferral.
+Permanent differences relating to the write-off of net operating losses resulted in the following reclassifications between distributable earnings and paid-in capital: